Exploring Barot Valley: The Mystical Beauty of Himachal

-Summer: It starts in April and lasts till the end of June.
-Though it is not a very popular destination among tourists but more people come during this season only.
+Summer: It starts in April and lasts until the end of June.
+Though it is not a very popular destination among tourists more people come during this season only.
 It becomes crowded and homestays are difficult to find during the period.

 Monsoon: Due to sloppy roads, and uninvited landslides the place remains tourist-free mostly.
 It starts from the mid of July and goes till the end of September.

 Winter: Winter turns the whole valley into some fairyland and the Himalayan stream coming all the way from the white mountains glows at night.

 It starts in October and remains till February.
 People visit during winter time to experience the snow trekking of Rajgundha.

 According to my, March is one of the magical months to visit this place!

 Watching from any top corner of the valley, cute looking colour blocks appear to be a painting of Van Gogh with charcoal smoke coming out from the chimney.
 Most of them are the homestays around the valley which are super cosy and serves home-cooked delicious food.

 Surat Hotel is one of them and made our stay very comfortable until the end.
 The owner of the place was very helpful and prepared the food by himself along with one helper.
 It is advisable to opt for the homestays despite the hotels which are quite costlier.

 Cold Uhl river flowing through the valley makes it a hot spot for trout angling and is a great tourist attraction.
 You can get the equipment at a very nominal price and can take permission for fishing from the trout farms.
 The best months for fishing are from April to October.